csev/dj4e/old/dj4e_gitsync.md

 * You can use a fancy text editor like VScode, Atom, or Sublime.

-* No more need to change the WGSI configuration file when you want to switch between your project and some sample code - you can even run more than one application at the same time on different ports.
+* No more need to change the WSGI configuration file when you want to switch between your project and some sample code - you can even run more than one application at the same time on different ports.